Home > NLP Reviews > NLP Book Reviews > General NLP Book Reviews > NLP Book Review: Using your Brain for a Change by Richard Bandler

 There are only three books that I own, that I will never lend out, "Using your Brain for a Change", "Transformations", and "Prometheus Rising" by Robert Anton Wilson, which I may review later if I can somehow link it to NLP.

-Richard Bandler's book covers a subject that is just not covered as well anywhere else.
+Richard Bandler's 'Using Your Brain for a Change' covers working on your own brain - a subject that is just not covered as well anywhere else.

 This is the book to read if you want to work on the most important thing in the world - Yourself.

-There are many NLP books on subjects such as NLP language, NLP techniques, Working other people out, and rapport, but fairly superficial details on the part of NLP that underpins much of NLP - submodalities.
+There are many NLP books on subjects such as NLP language, NLP techniques, Working other people out, and rapport, but most are fairly superficial when it comes to submodalities which to my mind is one of the most important elements of NLP.

 This is a seminar-turned-into-a-book, a style that may not appeal to everyone, but it's an easy read.

-I have to mention, that submodalities is the part of NLP that I find the coolest.
+I also have to mention that submodalities is the part of NLP that I find the coolest.

-If you want to be really good at using NLP techniques such as the phobia cure, or the swish pattern, then you really should learn the nuts and bolts that allow them to work, and this is the best source.
+If you want to be really good at using NLP techniques such as the phobia cure, or the swish pattern, then you really should learn the nuts and bolts that allow them to work, and 'Using your Brain for a Change' is the best source.